 Over the years, I stayed in three hotels in Madeira.
 In Funchal in the The Cliff Bay and the Quinta Jardins Do Lago (Funchal) , and in the Estalagem Ponta do Sol .
 After careful evaluations, my favorite is the Estalagem in Ponta Do Sol.
 You can follow the links to get my reviews on each of these hotels.

 Madeira has, besides the large island, a smaller island, Porto Santo.
-It is not widely know that Christopher Columbus lived on this Island.
+It is not widely known that Christopher Columbus lived on this Island.
 He even had a son her (Diogo).
 He lived here of the land.
-After his wife died (she was the daughter of the Governor of Porto Santo), he started making plans to find the route to INdia, what led to the discovery of America.
+After his wife died (she was the daughter of the Governor of Porto Santo), he started making plans to find the route to India, which led to the discovery of America.

 Madeira Toboggan Run

 When you travel to Madeira, you will visit Monte.
-And besides the beautiful chucrh here, a tradition of Toboggan rides has been transformed in a tourist sensation.
+And besides the beautiful church here, a tradition of Toboggan rides has been transformed into a tourist sensation.
 Call it a trap, or a nice ride.
 It’s part of the typical tourist experience on Madeira.
 Being cornered for the picture at the end is a new ending added to the tradition.